dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/NavigationView/_index.md

 ### Navigation items

 Here you can put your navigation links.
-Navigation items is rendered as an `<ul class="navigation-items"></ul>` so you should insert your links wrapped in `<li></li>`.
-We recommend that you use our special made `<navigation-view-item></navigation-view-item>` for your navigation.
-This component renders as `<li class="navigation-view-item"></li>` and has bulild in functionality that is perfectly fit for this navigation.
+Navigation items is rendered as an `<ul class="navigation-items">` so you should insert your links wrapped in `<li>`.
+We recommend that you use our special made `<navigation-view-item>` for your navigation.
+This component renders as `<li class="navigation-view-item">` and has bulild in functionality that is perfectly fit for this navigation.
 [Read more about NavigationViewItem here.]({{< ref NavigationViewItem >}})

 ### Footer items

 Often we see that we need some navigation links that is different from each other.
 That the links serves different purposes within the application.
 E.g Settings, User profile, My page etc. These can be placed in the `footer-items` block.
-Footer-items is as navigation-items, rendered as an `<ul class="footer-items"></ul>` .
-You need to insert `<li></li>` items into the footer-items.
-Also here, we recommend to use our special made `<navigation-view-item></navigation-view-item>` for your footer links.
+Footer-items is as navigation-items, rendered as an `<ul class="footer-items">` .
+You need to insert `<li>` items into the footer-items.
+Also here, we recommend to use our special made `<navigation-view-item>` for your footer links.

 ### Code example